 The best part about being a labor and delivery nurse is to watch our mommies give birth and then see the utter joy and amazement on their faces.
 We want nothing less.

 - Related Read: The Day I Became A Mother: Our Birth Story

-Did you know most of these things?
-Do you plan on delivering in the hospital?
+Do you plan on having a hospital delivery?
 What expectations do you have of your health care team?
 Let me know in the comments below!